stepancheg/rust-tls-api/README.md

 * tls-api-schannel — _missing_ implementation of TLS API over
   [schannel](https://github.com/steffengy/schannel-rs) crate
 * tls-api-stub — stub API implementation which returns an error on any operation
+* tls-api-not-tls — stub API implementation which pretends to be TLS, but returns wrapped plain socket
 * test-cert-gen — utility to generate certificate for unit tests

 ## Why one might want to use TLS API instead of concrete implementation